TomDana88/snips_torch/README.md

 │   └── <i>
 │       ├── stochastic_variation.png # samples generated from checkpoint_x.pth, including original, degraded, mean, and std
 │       ├── results.pt # the pytorch tensor corresponding to stochastic_variation.png
-│       └── y_0.pt # the pytorch tensor containing the input y of SNIPS
+│       ├── y_0.pt # the pytorch tensor containing the input y of SNIPS
+|       └── description.txt # text file with all of the experiment's configs and results
 ```

 ### Downloading data